 - There are no scheduled vacations or planned absences during co-op placements. - Students who become ill, are injured or for any reason are absent from co-op employment must follow the employer's procedures for reporting an absence. - In addition, if absent for more than 2 days then the student must notify the co-op coordinator immediately. - If the length of your co-op employment is less than 6 months, the onsite co-op supervisor and co-op faculty must be informed.
-Possible outcomes include: - A personal or medical leave of absence (LOA). - Additional co-op employment to make up for the missed co-op time, during a time period determined by the co-op faculty and academic advisor, to meet the required minimum of two, six-month coops.
-Per diem employment does not fulfill the co-op requirement. - Petition to ASC for approval to reduce the length of this requirement.
+Possible outcomes include: - A personal or medical leave of absence (LOA). - Additional co-op employment to make up for the missed co-op time, during a time determined by the co-op faculty and academic advisor. - Petition to ASC for approval to reduce the length of this requirement.